MilkyAomiki/files-saver/README.md

 Set connection string:

-`config set connection 'your connection string'`
+`python files-saver.py config set connection 'your connection string'`

 Save file to the database:

-`put 'path to a file \ directory to save'  `
+`python files-saver.py put 'path to a file \ directory to save'  `

 Remove file from the database:

-`remove --file-name 'file name to remove'`
+`python files-saver.py remove --file-name 'file name to remove'`